mpacula/COSMOS/docs/source/glossary.rst

         Directed Acyclic Graph.
 A DAG is used byCosmos to describe a workflow's jobs and their dependencies on each other.

     Django
-        A Python web framework that much of Cosmos is built on.
+        A Python runweb framework that much of Cosmos is built on.